Modern Day Pharisees

-Try to read the Word for yourself when you can or listen to it on audio.
-Do not trust what other people tell you without checking it yourself (Acts 17:11).
+Try to read the Word for yourself when you can, or listen to it on audio.
+Don't trust what other people tell you without first checking it for yourself (Acts 17:11).
 As the Word soaks into your spirit, it will come back to your remembrance later when you need it.
 If you have never heard it, then how can it help you?
-You have to first know what is written, and what is not, in order to use the word effectively.Prayer: Heavenly Father please reveal the areas in my life that need to be cleaned up and wash me from the inside out, and reveal what I should change.
-Help me correct the areas that I am mislead in and let me see the differences between scripture and the traditions that have been handed down, in the name of Jesus Christ I pray.
+You have to first know what is written and what is not to use the Word effectively.Prayer: Heavenly Father, please wash me from the inside out, and reveal what I should change.
+Help me correct the areas that I am misled in and let me see the differences between scripture and the traditions handed down.
+In the name of Jesus Christ, I pray.
+Amen!

 Read more at: www.refreshinghope.org